Grangebeg Camphill Community

 Approximate Location: Grangebeg is in a rural part of County Kildare, 60 km South-West from Dublin.

-Notes: Strict Child and Vulnerable Adult Protection procedures will be applied including Police Check and references.
-Please send your application first and we will contact you with further information.
-These procedures take time (about a month) to be completed and volunteers are encouraged to apply well in advance of the project start date.
+Notes: IMPORTANT: Strict Vulnerable Adults Protection procedures are in place for this project.
+Police Check and references are required.
+Please send your application first and we will contact you with further information about the documentation you need to provide and forms to complete.
+These procedures take time (about 3 weeks) and volunteers are encouraged to apply well in advance of the project start date!
+Please note that we cannot confirm your place on this project nor send a visa invitation letter (if you need a visa) Before the vetting is completed.